holtwick/HOLog/README.md

 HOLog
 =====

+* Currently this helper will just work in limited circumstances i.e. only in an iOS Simulator!!! *

 This NSLog helper can be put into an ObjC method and than dumps the full method name including the values passed to that method.